Habib-0/Graph-Editor/client/README.txt

 The Redo operation reapplies the last undone action by re-executing the stored data from the log.

 This design allows users to safely step backward and forward through their editing history without losing data or breaking the graph structure.

+I have implemented the Force-Directed Layout, Using the d3 libary . which visually arranges the graph with animations and directional arrows so that users can easily understand the connections between nodes.

+I have also created a Grid Layout, where users can click the “Grid” button and see all nodes neatly organized in a grid structure.

+Additionally, I implemented both the Hierarchical and Circular Layouts, allowing users to click on them and instantly visualize the graph in those styles.